Dr. David J. Ayers

 Fellow, Medical Ethics

-Dr. Durwood Ray is retired professor of biology at Grove City College, a four-year, private Christian liberal arts and engineering college located in Grove City, Pennsylvania.
+Dr. Durwood Ray is retired professor of biology at Grove City College.
 He is a fellow and former coordinator for the Medical Ethics Working Group with The Center for Vision & Values, a Grove City College think-tank/policy center.
 Ray has done research and taught for 16 years in graduate and medical education and 11 years in undergraduate education.
 In the past, Ray has led a two-day Stem Cell Research and Religion forum at St. Lukes Church of the Mountains in La Cresenta, California and has been interviewed on several radio stations broadcasting in parts of Texas, Louisiana, Arkansas, Wyoming, Colorado, and Missouri on “The ABCs of Embryonic, Cord Blood, Adult Stem Cell Research and Therapeutic Cloning.”
 Prior to coming to Grove City College in 1994, he was awarded over $1.3 million in extramural direct cost research funding from the National Science Foundation, The National Institutes of Health, the American Cancer Society, the Veterans Administration Merit Review Projects and the American Heart Association to do endocrine, breast cancer, biochemical and molecular biology research.
 He has published over 14 research papers, 47 abstracts, 1 book chapter, and presented 38 research talks at national, international meetings and various academic and industrial research labs in the US.
 He has served as a cell culture consultant to two international corporations that sell cell culture technologies for the growth of mammal cells in culture.
 He has special training in Yeast Genetics and Molecular Biology at the Cold Spring Harbor Laboratories in New York and in Flow Cytometry Technology at the Coulter Becton Labs in San Jose, California.

 Ray, a native of Houston, Texas, began his career in cancer research as a Summer Student Research Trainee for four years at the University of Texas, M.D.
 Anderson Hospital and Tumor Institute in Houston, Texas.
 He received his Bachelor’s degree from the University of Texas at Austin in Chemistry and his PhD from the University of Pittsburgh in Biochemistry while studying human cancer cells.
 He was then a post-doctoral research fellow at the University of Texas Southwestern Medical School in Dallas, Texas.